henhen724/henhen724/README.md

 -->

 - 🔭 I’m currently working on [Wi-DAQ](https://github.com/henhen724/Wi-DAQ) an open source MQTT and MongoDB based slow control system, and [QIS Control](https://gitlab.com/qc_devs/fw_ecosystem/-/wikis/home) a single board control system for microwave and radio frequency qubits.
-- 🤔 I’m looking for help with [Wi-DAQ](https://github.com/henhen724/Wi-DAQ) from anyone with experience designing slow control systems.
 - 📫 You can reach me at hshunt@uchicago.edu.
 - 🎧 I also sometimes stream on twitch while gaming or coding at [twitch.tv/haroldhamburgler](https://www.twitch.tv/haroldhamburgler).
 <!--